Proper orientations and proper chromatic number: Main tools

 \section{Main tools}

 In this section, we will introduce our main tools.
 Using them, we will be able to construct proper orientations in $r$-partite graphs.

 Throughout this section we will assume that $G$ is an $r$-partite graph ($r\ge2$) with the corresponding vertex-partition $V=V_1\cup \cdots \cup V_r$.
-We will also assume that $\MAD(G)\le 2k$, where $k$ is an integer, and we fix a $k$-orientation $D_0$ of $G$, and refer to $D_0$ as the \emph{base orientation} of $G$.
+We will also assume that $\MAD(G)\le 2k$, where $k$ is a positive integer, and we fix a $k$-orientation $D_0$ of $G$, and refer to $D_0$ as the \emph{base orientation} of $G$.

 Suppose that $p$ is a partial fractional orientation (PFO) of $G$.
 Let us recall that the potential outdegree $d_p(v)$ of a vertex $v$ is defined as $d_p(v) = \sum_{u\in N(v)} p(v,u)$.
 Note that $d_p(v)$ counts the number of unoriented edges incident with $v$ together with the outdegree $d_p^+(v)$ of the oriented edges.
 If all undirected edges incident with $v$ were oriented out of $v$, then (and only then) the outdegree would become equal to $d_p(v)$.
-We say that a vertex $v$ is \emph{oriented} if all its incident edges are oriented.
-Equivalently, $d_p(v)=d_p^+(v)$.
+We say that a vertex $v$ is \emph{oriented} if all its incident edges are (partially) oriented.
+On the other hand, if at least one edge incident with a vertex $v$ is unoriented, then we say that $v$ is an \emph{unoriented vertex}.